 Suppose you're unsure how to proceed in protecting your app and improving its performance and availability.

 In that case, we might be able to help.
 At Pilotcore, we help you harness the full power of the cloud and help your team take a holistic approach to optimize your applications.
-So if you have any questions, don't hesitate to reach out for a free consultation and learn more about how we can help you today!
+So if you have any questions, don't hesitate to reach out and learn more about how we can help you today!